ramulugiragani/githutest03/doc/contributing/advocacy-ambasador-program.md

 is appropriate.

-Explicit approval is not required in the issue (i.e. if there is no input that's ok), but objections should addressed before requesting promotion.
+Explicit approval is not required in the issue (i.e. if there is no input, that's OK), but objections should addressed before requesting promotion.

 ## Expectations on Ambassadors